Geoffrey Bindman: Career

-Personal life
+Personal life and death

 Bindman was a patron of Humanists UK (formerly the British Humanist Association).
 He listed his recreations as "walking, music, book collecting".

 In 1961, he married academic scientist Lynn Janice Winton.
 She later became a reader (associate professor) in Physiology at University College London.

 Bindman died 4 November 2025, at the age of 92.
 His death was announced by his practice.
 Condolences were expressed by Jeremy Corbyn.